389ds/389ds.github.io/docs/389ds/design/password-administrator.md

 Design
 ------

 In either the global password policy, or a local password policy, you can specify a DN of a group, or a user, that is a password administrator.
-These entries do need access control permissions to update such attributes as: userPassword, passwordExpirationtime, etc.
+These entries do need access control permissions to update such attributes as: userPassword, passwordExpirationtime, etc.  Password Administrators also bypass all password syntax checks.
+Basically the RootDN or a Password Administrator can do anything with userpasswords, regardless of the password policy settings.

 The attribute for configuring this is: passwordAdminDN